rdbo/dynja/README.md

 Have fun!

+## License
+This project is licensed under the `GNU AGPL-3.0`.
+No later versions allowed.

+Read the `LICENSE` file in the root directory of the project for more information.

 ## Considerations
 Even though MiniJinja and Askama are both related to Jinja, they are not 100% compatible with each other.
 So be wary of inconsistencies!